nebari-dev/nebari-docs/docs/docs/faq.md

 ## Why doesn't my code recognize the GPU(s) on Nebari?

 First be sure you chose a [GPU-enabled server when you selected a profile][selecting a profile].
-Next, if you're using PyTorch, see [PyTorch best practices][pytorch best practices].
+Next, if you're using PyTorch, see [Using GPUs on Nebari][using gpus].
 If it's still not working for you, be sure your environment includes a GPU-specific version of either PyTorch or TensorFlow, i.e. `pytorch-gpu` or `tensorflow-gpu`.
 Also note that `tensorflow>=2` includes both CPU and GPU capabilities, but if the GPU is still not recognized by the library, try removing `tensorflow` from your environment and adding `tensorflow-gpu` instead.

 ## How do I migrate from Qhub to Nebari?